pakolawole25/Cybersecurity-Analyst/README.md

 *Experienced IT cybersecurity agent and systems administrator*

-Welcome to my cybersecurity portfolio showcasing five practical, hands-on projects completed during my training at Darey.io.
-These projects demonstrate my technical expertise in network security, incident response, access control, and secure network design through real-world simulations and best practices in addition to my on-the-job experiences in cybersecurity.
-As an accomplished IT Systems Manager (with a focus on cybersecurity), I specialize in designing, deploying, and optimizing secure and scalable infrastructure solutions across on-premise and cloud environments.
-My track record includes leading cross-functional teams, implementing ITIL-based service frameworks, and maintaining IT security posture for financial, hospitality, and enterprise environments.
+I am a cybersecurity analyst and IT systems specialist with a strong track record of securing and optimizing IT environments across financial, hospitality, and enterprise sectors.
+My expertise spans network security, incident response, access control, and secure infrastructure design, etc. — proven through hands-on projects at Darey.io and real-world experience.
+I thrive on solving complex security challenges, designing resilient, scalable systems, and aligning IT security with business objectives.

+Driven by continuous improvement, I actively sharpen my skills through leading cybersecurity platforms like Cisco, Darey.io, and ISC2, ensuring my knowledge stays current with industry best practices and evolving threats.

 ---